 After some breezy catching-up with Friends Chair Steve and Site Director Glen, and a dose of undeniably sharp wordplay [podcast gold, I told them, Ed.], it was back to business.

 Away from the madding crowd.
-Or at least the cheery chatter of the working party, great things are afoot.
+Or at least the cheery chatter of the working party, great things are afoot at the Big House (and we don’t mean Pump House Cottage).

 Rising up to 30 metres high when complete, the veil of steel will provide a temporary roof and include 2 special lifts to allow for visitors to tour the building during the extensive restoration programme to prevent water ingress and further damage to the state rooms, and jewels such as the Long Gallery, the staircases of the East front and the North end Pavillion.
 The Wentworth Woodhouse Preservation Trust have recently improved the Tea Room facilities at the house, and are adding exciting new tours to their programme, as well as working with the National Trust to deliver tour services in the medium term.